-Whole-Life Insurance: A Lifelong Financial Security Net
+Whole-Life Insurance: Benefits Of Long-Term Financial Security

 which of the following is a benefit of whole-life insurance